 The purpose of a research ethics committee in reviewing the proposed study is to protect the dignity, rights, safety and well-being of all actual or potential research participants.

-To gain ethical approval you need to complete the online ethics application form at their website.
+To gain ethical approval you need to complete the online ethics application form at the IRAS website.
 The online system allows you to fill in and submit your applications electronically.

 The online system is compatible with all different types of computers and systems that have web browsers.
 You do not need to fill in a form in one go, as the system saves your progress every time you finish a page and you can return to it as many times as you like.